-(j) Confidentiality.
-All parties must sign a confidentiality agreement prior to commencement of the settlement conference.
-Papers or documents prepared by counsel or a settlement judge in furtherance of a settlement conference, excluding the settlement conference status report and stipulation or motion to dismiss appeal, shall not be available for public inspection or submitted to or considered by the Supreme Court or Court of Appeals.
-Aside from the terms of a settlement reached, matters discussed at the settlement conference and papers or documents prepared under this rule shall not be admissible in evidence in any judicial proceeding and shall not be subject to discovery.
+[(h)] (i) Confidentiality.
+All participants must sign a confidentiality agreement prior to commencement of the settlement conference.
+Papers or documents prepared by counsel or a settlement judge in furtherance of a settlement conference, excluding the settlement conference status report and stipulation or motion to dismiss appeal, [shall] must not be available for public inspection or submitted to or considered by the Supreme Court or Court of Appeals.
+Aside from the terms of a settlement reached, [M]matters discussed at the settlement conference and papers or documents prepared under this Rule [shall not be] are not admissible in evidence in any judicial proceeding and [shall not be] are not subject to discovery.

-(k) Sanctions.
+[(g)] (j) Sanctions.
 The failure of a party, or the party's counsel, to participate in good faith in the settlement conference process by not attending a scheduled conference or not complying with the procedural requirements of the program may be grounds for sanctions against the party, the party's counsel, or both.
 If a settlement judge believes sanctions are appropriate, the settlement judge may file a settlement conference status report recommending the sanction to be imposed and describing the conduct warranting that sanction.
-Sanctions include, but are not limited to, payment of attorney's fees and costs of the opposing party, dismissal of the appeal, or reversal of the judgment below.
+Sanctions include, but are not limited to, payment of attorney['s] fees and costs of the opposing party, dismissal of the appeal, or reversal of the judgment below.